Enjoy Your Sleep: Effective Solutions for CPAP Discomfort

 • Increase Humidification: Some machines, like the Transcend Micro CPAP allow users to attach a heat-moisture exchangers (HME's) for improved comfort.
 HME’s work as a passive humidification system designed to retain moisture and heat from exhaled air, reducing dryness associated with CPAP therapy.

-• Use a Nasal Gel or Spray: Applying a saline spray, CPAP-compatible nasal gel, or a skin protectant like CPAP Moisture Therapy Petroleum-Free Skin Cream before bed can reduce irritation and enhance comfort.
+• Use a Nasal Gel or Spray: Applying a saline spray, CPAP-compatible nasal gel, or a skin protectant like CPAP Balm Skin Moisturizer before bed can reduce irritation and enhance comfort.

 • Check Your Mask Fit: A poorly fitting mask can lead to leaks and discomfort.
-Some CPAP Machines like React Health’s Luna G3 feature advanced leak compensation to ensure a better seal.
+Many modern CPAP Machines feature advanced leak compensation to ensure a better seal.

 • Use an Auto-Adjusting Machine: Auto-adjusting CPAPs like the ResMed AirSense 10 AutoSet and Breas Z2 Auto adapt to your breathing patterns, providing optimal pressure while reducing discomfort.